tmpg/secws/lab500/lab500_database_vault.md

 ### Step 1b : Enable Database Vault in the Pluggable Database ###

-Users need to run similar scripts for the pluggable database **PDB1**.
+Participates need to run similar scripts for the pluggable database **PDB1**.

 Create common database-users to become the **Database Vault Owner** and the **Database Account Manager**.